 Bachelor of Science in Community and Regional Planning

-Our curriculum helps prepare you to address a broad range of planning challenges involved in managing the social, economic and physical change of neighborhoods, small towns, cities, suburbs, metropolitan areas, regions and states.
+The BSCRP curriculum helps prepare students to address a broad range of planning challenges involved in managing the social, economic and physical change of neighborhoods, small towns, cities, suburbs, metropolitan areas, regions and states.
 The curriculum provides courses in principles of planning, planning methods, and related topics.
 Studios provide synthesizing experiences in a range of applications through practical, hands-on experience working with communities, or other organizations.
-View BSCRP learning outcomes (PDF).

-Undergraduate community and regional planning majors can choose from five different areas of focus for your studies, or you can be a generalist.
+Undergraduate BSCRP majors can choose from five different areas of focus for your studies, or you can be a generalist.
 Focus areas include:

 - Community Development and Social Policy